harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/sdq-vs-scared.md

 {{< youtube cEZppTBj1NI >}}

 The need for reliable tools to facilitate such analysis is evident, and this is where the role of Harmony becomes critical.
 An outstanding software solution for psychologists, Harmony presents a remarkable way to compare SDQ and SCARED (adult).
-Harmony, with its advanced natural language processing and generative AI models, provides an efficient process to harmonize questionnaire items.
+Harmony, with its advanced natural language processing and generative AI models, provides an efficient process to harmonise questionnaire items.
 It even supports multi-lingual comparisons for a seamless user experience.

 ## Import SDQ and SCARED into Harmony to compare items